bahamas10/unfreeze-ps/README.md

 ![icon](/icon.png)

-disclaimer: i'm an amazing designer, and this was made 100% in apple preview.
+disclaimer: i'm an amazing designer, and this icon was made 100% in apple preview.

 Installation
 ------------